The Book of 1 John

 5. Beloved, if God ^loved us this way, we also are obligated to ^love one another.

 6. No one has ever seen God.
-If we ^love one another, God remains in us and His ^love has been perfected in us.
+If we ^love one another, God remains in us and His ^love is *perfected in us.

 7. By this we know that we remain in Him and He in us, because He has given to us from His Spirit.

-8. And we have seen and testify that God has sent the Son to be the Savior of the world.
+8. And we have seen and testify that the Father has sent the Son to be the savior of the world.

 9. Whoever confesses that Jesus [the Anointed] is the Son of God, God remains in him and he in God.

 10. And we have known and have believed the ^love which God has in us.
-God is ^love, and the man who remains in ^love remains in God, and God remains in him.
+God is ^love, and the man remaining in ^love remains in God and God remains in him.

 11. By this ^love has been perfected with us, so we might have confidence in the day of judgement, because just as He is, we are also in this world.

-12. There isn’t fear in ^love, but perfect ^love casts out fear, because fear has punishment.
-And the man who fears hasn’t been perfected in ^love.
+12. There isn’t fear in ^love, but perfect ^love casts out fear because fear has punishment.
+And the man fearing hasn’t been perfected in ^love.

 13. We ^love because He first ^loved us.

 14. If someone says: “I ^love God” and hates his brother, he is a liar.
-For the man who doesn’t ^love his brother who he has seen, isn’t able to ^love God who he hasn’t seen.
+For the man not ^loving his brother whom he has seen isn’t able to ^love God whom he hasn’t seen.

-15. And this is the commandment we have from Him, that the man who ^loves God should also ^love his brother.
+15. And this is the commandment we have from Him, that the man ^loving God should also ^love his brother.

 Click to Collapse this Chapter